Controllable Sequence Editing for Biological and Clinical Trajectories: Results

-On the tumor growth and ICU patient trajectories, for which we have ground truth counterfactual sequences, \name consistently performs better or competitively against non-\name models in $\tau$-step ahead counterfactual outcomes estimation (Figure~\ref{fig:tumor}; Appendix Figures~\ref{fig:supp_tumor_randtraj}-\ref{fig:supp_mimic3syn}).
-With relatively low time-varying confounding, \name-CT with CDC loss ($\gamma < 3$) and \name-CRN with GR loss ($\gamma < 2$) performs comparably to their non-\name counterparts.
-When time-varying confounding is relatively high, \name-CT with CDC loss ($\gamma \geq 3$) and \name-CRN with GR loss ($\gamma \geq 2$) outperform their non-\name counterparts.
+On the tumor growth and ICU trajectories, for which we have ground truth counterfactual sequences, \name consistently performs better or competitively against non-\name models in $\tau$-step ahead prediction (Fig.~\ref{fig:tumor},~\ref{fig:supp_tumor_randtraj}-\ref{fig:supp_mimic3syn}).
+With low time-varying confounding ($\gamma < 3$), \name-CT with CDC loss and \name-CRN with GR loss perform comparably to or better than their non-\name counterparts.
+When time-varying confounding is high ($\gamma \geq 3$), \name-CT with CDC loss and \name-CRN with GR loss outperform their non-\name counterparts.
 For all levels of confounding bias, \name-CRN with CDC loss outperforms their non-\name counterparts.
 Notably, \name-CT and \name-CRN without any balancing loss (i.e.,~neither GR nor CDC; violet-red) are the best performing CT/CRN models.
-While studies have shown a trade-off between prediction accuracy and balanced representations~\cite{huang2024empirical, wang2025effective}, this finding empirically demonstrates Assumption~\ref{assum:concept}.
-In other words, \name's strong performance without any balancing loss suggests that the temporal concepts learn balanced representations that are not predictive of the assigned treatment and approximate the conditional mean function (Equation~\ref{eq:estimate}; Section~\ref{sec:cf_pred}).
+While studies have shown a trade-off between prediction accuracy and balanced representations~\citep{huang2024empirical, wang2025effective}, this finding is consistent with improved balanced representations and empirically supports Assumption~\ref{assum:concept}.
+In other words, \name's strong performance without any balancing loss suggests that the \textit{temporal concepts learn balanced representations} that are not predictive of the assigned treatment and approximate the conditional mean function (Eq.~\ref{eq:estimate}; Sec.~\ref{sec:cf_pred}).

+Beyond predictive accuracy metrics, we additionally evaluate the treatment predictability of \name and non-\name's learned representations (Tab.~\ref{tab:supp_bce_tumor_slidetraj}-\ref{tab:supp_bce_mimic3syn}).
+Concretely, we compute the binary cross entropy (BCE) loss for predicting the treatment from the learned representations of \name and non-\name models.
+Because "balanced" representations should be treatment-invariant, higher BCE loss is better.
+For all three datasets of tumor growth and ICU trajectories, we find that \name models have comparable or higher (i.e.,~better) BCE loss in predicting the treatment compared to non-\name models.
+These results suggest that \name models learn representations that are treatment invariant.